-Let’s imagine you are verbally bullying someone and then accuse your opponent of being a verbal bully.
+So for example, let’s imagine you are verbally bullying someone.
+What you would do then is to accuse your opponent of being a verbal bully.

 When you do it:

-- You get under his skin and he will surely overreact
+- You get under his skin and he will most likely overreact

-As a matter of fact, the more he overreacts and accuses back, the more he will look like a bully, and the more likely you are of winning the debate.
+As a matter of fact, the more he overreacts and attacks back, the more he will look like a bully, and the more likely you are of winning the debate.

 This is also a technique that Donal Trump used quite often.